department-of-veterans-affairs/vagov-content/pages/health-care/get-health-id-card.md

 ## What should I do if I don't receive my VHIC in the mail?

 If it's been more than 10 days since you've had your picture taken and you haven’t received your card, please call the [VA medical center](https://www.va.gov/find-locations/?zoomLevel=4&page=1&address=&facilityType=health&serviceType) where you had your picture taken.
 Or call us at <a href="tel:+18772228387">877-222-8387</a>.
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.
+If you have hearing loss, call TTY: 711.

 ## What should I do if my VHIC is lost or stolen?

+You can request a replacement card at the [VA medical center](https://www.va.gov/find-locations/?zoomLevel=4&page=1&address=&facilityType=health&serviceType) where you had your picture taken.
+You'll need to bring your driver's license, passport, or other government ID or be able to answer a series of challenge questions so we can verify your identity before we give you a new card.

-Contact the [VA medical center](https://www.va.gov/find-locations/?zoomLevel=4&page=1&address=&facilityType=health&serviceType) where you had your picture taken to ask for a new card.
-Or call us at <a href="tel:+18772228387">877-222-8387</a>, Monday through Friday, 8:00 a.m. to 8:00 p.m.
+If you've changed your medical center since getting your original card, you can contact the medical center where you currently receive care.
+Or, call us at <a href="tel:+18772228387">877-222-8387</a>, Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.

-**Note:** You’ll need to bring your driver's license, passport, or other government ID again when you go to get a replacement card.
+Our staff will need to verify your identity with a series of challenge questions before we can send a new card.

 ## What should I do with my old Veterans identification card?